mauroBus/patients-prototype/client/README.md

 ### Building release code
 You can build a release version of the app, with minified files.
 The gulp task to do it is `gulp build --production`.

+### Building and Deploying with Cordova and Ionic

+If you want to test the application in either an android device or simulator, you need to install some utils.
+You can find a good installation guide [here](http://learn.ionicframework.com/videos/windows-android).
+You will need:

+1. Download and Install Java and set the environment variable
+2. Download and Install Apache Ant
+3. Download and Install the Android SDK and set the environment variables
+4. Install Cordova: `$ npm install -g cordova`
+5. Install Ionic: `$ npm install -g ionic`
+6. Add a platform: `$ ionic platform add android`
+7. Build: `ionic build android`
+8. Deploy: `ionic emulate android` (emulation) or `ionic run android` (connected android device)
+9. See it in a browser: `gulp serve` or `ionic serve`

+# Useful Info

+* Cordova